psoloway/puppetlabs-tomcat/README.md

 #####`parent_service`

-*Optional.* Specifies which Service element the Engine should nest under.
+Specifies which Service element the Engine should nest under.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`start_stop_threads`

-*Optional.* Sets how many threads the Engine should use to start child Host elements in parallel.
+Sets how many threads the Engine should use to start child Host elements in parallel.
 Maps to the [startStopThreads XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes).
+Valid options: a string.
+Default: undef.

 #####`start_stop_threads_ensure`